 About the Trip

-- Wildlife like snow leopards, musk deer and Himalayan Monal
+- Local wildlife like musk deer and Himalayan Monal

 - Airport arrival and departure transfer to/from Hotel by private transportation.

 - Provide pulse oximeter for blood oxygen saturation level monitor to high altitude.
 It is an important indicator to recognize early signs of impending altitude sickness and other potential health risks.

 - Arrangement of sleeping bags and down jackets if you do not have your own.

 The Everest Panorama Trekking is a short alternative trek for those who are afraid of altitude sickness but also want to trek to Everest.
 This trek will take you to the extraordinary famous town of the local Sherpa people where trekkers will acclimatize and admire the lifestyle and the warm hospitality.
 Along with Mt.
 Everest, other high peaks in the world will also be seen.
 A wide range of flora and fauna will be captured and the biodiversity at the Sagarmatha National Park is absolutely breathtaking.